Soulrealz/CityMap/README.md

 # Tasks
 1. Checks if there is a way to reach one intersection from another given intersection
 2. Find 3 shortest routes between two given intersections
-3. If intersections are closed off (construction or w/e) alternatively find the three shortest routes between the two given intersections
+3. If intersections are closed off (construction or w/e)(will be passed as a list) alternatively find the three shortest routes between the two given intersections
 4. Check if given an intersection you can go around a part of the city and get back to where you started from
 5. Check if you can go around all intersections without visiting the same intersection twice.
 If such a feat is possible, calculate that distance
 6. Check if from one intersection you can reach all other intersections